JuanSMartinez/PHASEN/README.md

 # PHASEN

-Unofficial implementation of the PHASEN network by [Yien et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).
+Unofficial implementation of the PHASEN network by [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).
+The network is designed as a phase-and-harmonics-aware speech enhancement network

 # References

-The following is a minimal `bibtex` citation of the work by [Yien et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).
+The following is a minimal `bibtex` citation of the work by [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).

 	@inproceedings{yin2020phasen,
 	title={Phasen: A phase-and-harmonics-aware speech enhancement network},
 	author={Yin, Dacheng and Luo, Chong and Xiong, Zhiwei and Zeng, Wenjun}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={34},
 	number={05},
 	pages={9458--9465},